 Significant developments or events in evolution (or fossil finds or other evidence of these developments) are marked by signs along this path where they are described.

 The individual points of the path do not represent the direct evolution from the beginning of life to us humans.
 Rather, they pick out fossil finds on important developments and events from the large and intensively branched evolutionary tree, which have strongly influenced our world as we find it today, or without which we humans would not exist here on earth.

 Although by far not all significant developments could be highlighted with their own sign, it is clear that the speed of evolutionary developments has increased exponentially — events came in ever shorter intervals.

 There have been dramatic cuts in the development of life time and again, without any non-natural influences being discernible.
 Of these cuts, which we call mass extinctions, there were certainly countless.
 The most significant six of them are specially noted on the signs.
 According to our present state of knowledge, most of them were caused by extreme temperature fluctuations within short periods of time, although the reasons for these temperature fluctuations were very different.
 Examples are the increase or decrease in CO2 concentration, the occurrence of oxygen in the atmosphere, but also volcanic eruptions, meteorite impacts or continental drift.
 The last of these major mass extinctions wiped out the dinosaurs and many other animal and plant groups about 65 million years ago.

 Whether we are currently at the beginning of a mass extinction again, we do not know.
-However, the undoubtedly measurable rapid increase in the mean temperature of our Earth’s atmosphere does indicate that this is the case.
+However, the undoubtedly measurable rapid increase in the mean temperature of our Earth’s atmosphere, which is not least caused by us humans, does indicate that this is the case.